nqminhuit/liturgical-calendar/README.md

 make run YEAR=2025
 ```

-This will generate two JSON files in the project root:
-- `liturgical-calendar-2025.json`: Base calendar with season, cycles and week numbers for integration with lectionary
+This will generate a JSON file at `resources/liturgical-calendar-2025.json` containing the complete calendar with seasons, cycles, week numbers, and lectionary keys for integration with lectionary readings.

 ## Building and Testing